Cov-ComSec/Cov-ComSec.github.io/content/posts/owasp_sqli_xss/index.md

 As said above, you can open/use multiple programs to edit ComSec articles.
 Here are some of our favourites:
 - Joplin - Martin's and my favourite
 - Obsidian.md - Tiago's favourite
 - Visual Studio Code - great for making changes for files or don't want them stored in a central location.
-I also use VScode to write assignments in MarkDown
+I also use VSCode to write assignments in Markdown

 ### MarkDown Syntax